 He’s full of plans for the school.
 Outside, a conservation management programme and estates masterplan is underway.
 Inside, there’s going to be a radical redesign of the classrooms, and Apple is coming in to advise.
 Since Collier arrived he’s put in place a new senior team and designed a new timetable with shorter lessons.
 Improving teaching/learning and a dedication to pastoral care are his two passions.

 Haileybury is selective – it has its own exams – and the kids who come here are bright.
+As part of their commitment to innovation, they use artificial intelligence to help understand a pupil’s learning profile and present an individualised pathway which suits their learning needs.
 A big calling card here is the IB, the highly credible European version of A levels that offers a broader scope of subjects.
 Leavers go on to top universities, as you might expect.
 In 2018, the results were a whopping 43% for grades 8-9 at GCSE and 36.8% for A* and A at A Level.
 Just absorb those for a minute… Have a talented kid?
 There are plenty of scholarships on offer: sport, academic, drama, music, art and DT.

 Even if you don’t want your child to board, I reckon she or he might beg you to let them stay.
 On the day of my visit, there was evidence of the night before – a pizza party – and I also got to see the room where everyone convened for Love Island last summer.
 70% of pupils board (315 boys and 239 girls) and to make things easier, boarders can return to school on Sunday evenings on one of the school buses with pick ups from Bucks, Cambs and Kent and London.
 There’s a separate boarding house for the Lower School (Years 7 and 8) and after that, you go into one of the 12 main houses.
 Flexi boarding – so popular in many independent schools – is only available for the Lower School.
 For everyone else, it’s full boarding or 6 days a week.
 Like several other schools I’ve visited, the girls dorms are particularly lovely.